Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Geometric Factors on hyper-tori

 to the cluster-cluster configuration.
-With $\mu$ the reduced mass, $\kappa$ the binding momenta of the system, $L$ the size of the cubic box, $\bar\eta = \frac{\mu Z_1 Z_2}{\kappa}$ the Sommerfeld parameter that describes the coulomb interactions strength, and $W_{-\bar\eta,\frac{1}{2}}$ the Whittaker function.
-Importantly, $C_0$ is our asymptotic normalization constant for angular momenta $l=0$.
+Here $\mu$ is the reduced mass, $\kappa$ the binding momentum of the system, $L$ the size of the cubic box, $\bar\eta = \frac{\mu Z_1 Z_2}{\kappa}$ the Sommerfeld parameter that describes the Coulomb interaction strength, and $W_{-\bar\eta,\frac{1}{2}}$ the Whittaker function.
+Importantly, $C_0$ is our asymptotic normalization constant for angular momentum $l=0$.
 For more details, we refer to~\cite{Yu:2022nzm}.
-This formula describes the leading volume dependencies of bound state energy when Coulomb interaction is presented in a periodic box, and it possesses a nice square form in the special case of angular momenta $l = 0$.
+This formula describes the leading volume dependence of the bound state energy when Coulomb interaction is present in a periodic box, and it possesses a nice square form in the special case of angular momentum $l = 0$.
 Generalization to higher angular momenta needs computing a surface integral numerically.
 The important distinction of this simple formula lies in the non-perturbative Coulomb force, which reduces to the exponential form when $\bar\eta\to 0$.
 The non-perturbative Coulomb interaction allows us to explore arbitrarily large $\bar \eta$, for example, in the case of shallow binding where $\kappa$ is small.

 This formula can be readily generalized to clusters with the help of \citet{Konig:2017krd}.
-However, there is one question not clearly stated in this paper.
-That is the computation of the so-called ``combinatorial factors'', especially for cluster-cluster configuration.
-To explicitly derive this now called ``geometric factor'', we consider a similar setup as in the previous Sec.~\ref{sec:mean_field}, with the help of Jacobi lattices derived in Sec.~\ref{sec:Jacobi_Lattice}.
+However, there is one question not clearly stated in that work: the computation of the so-called ``combinatorial factors'', especially for cluster-cluster configurations.
+To explicitly derive this factor, which we call the ``geometric factor'', we consider a similar setup as in Sec.~\ref{sec:mean_field}, with the help of Jacobi lattices derived in Sec.~\ref{sec:Jacobi_Lattice}.

 For clarity, we collect the assumptions used throughout this section: (i) the $A$-body ground state is localized, with a dominant two-cluster breakup channel $A \to (A-C)+C$ characterized by the binding momentum $\kappa$, well separated from subleading channels characterized by $\kappa^*$; (ii) the intrinsic sizes of the two fragments are small compared to the box size $L$; (iii) the interaction \textit{between} the fragments is short-ranged apart from the Coulomb force, while the interactions inside each fragment are arbitrary; (iv) the single-nucleon spin and isospin projections are conserved (this will be relaxed at the end of this section).
 We emphasize that no confined-range assumption on the individual potentials is needed.